-Colorado Web Page th ar eb pages for e sector, local ea, Conveners ey Content Currently Available at ADWS additional support or tweb page for each sec improvement.
-Next Steps and Addi etor as a later Sector Partnership Technical Assistance in T ontact formation for A and sources Access to Technical Assistance from Staff and other resources could be gathered and provided on a similar web page Industry Intermediary Consortium T ist of engaged rade ssociations could provide the informatter Partnership page, for association is participate considered for deverglationships with indeprofessional association etc.).
-This provides a broadened industry in companies in a region would require LWDB each partnership the ating.
-A strategy should eloping and sustaining ustry associations and ons (i.e., SHRM, n opportunity for apact across several a.
-Currently, ADWS is receiving Sector ort Trade Associations Statewide Education Sector Partnership N A NA vide sector partnerships Business Engagement Guide A p verview and ccess to a 31 g document for ngagement TPMA study material and other resources are currently available to share on a similar website Could be combined Assistance page with the Technical Phase I Phase II Phase III Phase IV Complete Relatively Adm inistrative + Mostly Mostly - Administrative Administrative LWDBs and Initiation of Sector Planning Funds Initiation of Sector Increase Funding Levels Available and allow flexibility for Sector OR Regional Planning Establish web pages: Technical Assistance (and resources) Business Engagement Guide Add Sector Meeti information on the individual Local WDB pages we have already established.
-Add requirement least 3 employes 3 Sector Partnerships which would mirror the "community of chairs, support meetings and conventions, engage trade associations, report participating businesses and associations, and post meeting materials on their website.
-Sector Partnership Directory to mirror Colorado resources practice" page in Colorado -- --- --- -------------------------------
+Colorado Web Page web pages for the sector, local area, Conveners Key Content Currently Available at ADWS additional support or funding to establish a web page for each sector as a later improvement.
+Next Steps and Additional Requirements Sector Partnership Technical Assistance Partnership information for TA and Industry Intermediary Consortium List of engaged Trade Associations This might not be necessary at first.
+ADWS could provide the information in the Sector Partnership page, for each partnership the association is participating.
+A strategy should be considered for developing and sustaining relationships with industry associations and professional associations (i.e., SHRM, etc.).
+This provides an opportunity for broadened industry impact across several companies in a region.
+Currently, ADWS would require LWDBs receiving Sector Planning funds to report Trade Associations similarly to engaged businesses.
+Statewide Education Sector Partnership NA NA NA- No similar statewide sector partnerships are in place, but might result from further efforts.
+Business Overview and TPMA study Could be combined with the Technical Engagement Guide Access to a 31 pg document for engagement material and other resources are currently available to share on a similar website Assistance page Phase I Phase II Phase III Phase IV Complete Relatively Adm ninistrative Mostly Administrative Mostly Administrative Guidance to LWDBs and Initiation of Sector Planning Funds for Sector OR I Planning allow flexibility Regional Establish web pages: Technical Assistance (and resources) Business Engagement Guide Add Sector Meeting information on the individual Local WDB pages we have already established, least 3 employe nts to engage at ers, establish Sector Partnerships which would mirror the "community of chairs, support meetings and conventions, engage trade associations, report participating businesses and associations, and post meeting materials on their website.
+Sector Partnership Directory to mirror Colorado resources practice" page in Colorado conventions, engage trade associations, report participating businesses and associations, and post meeting conventions, engage trade associations, report participating businesses and associations, and post meeting Directory to mirror Colorado resources